unsym/toolwrap/README.md

      - **suggest**: Print any libraries missing from `requirements.txt`.
      - **append**: Write them (unversioned) to the end of `requirements.txt`.
    - If `requirements.txt` is not found and `--missing-requirements` is not set, no dependencies will be installed.
-   - Install or upgrade these packages in the virtual environment.
+   - Install or upgrade these packages in the virtual environment. *The tool does not remove any packages even if they aren’t imported by the script.*

 5. **Generate Bash Wrappers:**
    - For each `.py` file in the group folder, create a shell script in `--bin`: